tomjoht/learnapidoc/_docs/Testing your documentation/testingdocs_test_your_instructions.md

 Overall, make sure to test the code you're documenting in as real of a situation as you can.
 You'll be surprised what you discover.
 Reporting back the issues to your team will make your product stronger and increase your value to the team.

+## Enjoyment benefits from testing

 Testing all your instructions makes the tech writing career a lot more engaging.
 I'd even say that testing all the docs is what converts tech writing from a boring, semi-isolated career to an engaging, interactive role with your team and users.

+There's nothing worse than ending up as a secretary for engineers, where your main task is to listen to what engineers say, write up notes, send it to them for review, and listen to their every word as if they're emperors who give you a thumbs up or thumbs down.
+That's not the kind of technical writing work that inspires or motivates me.

+Instead, when I can walk through the instructions myself, and confirm whether they work or not, that's when things become interesting.
+Actually, the more you learn about the knowledge domain itself, the work of technical writing increases dramatically.

+In contrast, if you just stick to technical editing, formatting, publishing, and curating &mdash; these activities are all worthwhile, but they are not fulfilling as a career.
+Only when you get your synapses firing in the knowledge domain you're writing in, as well as your hands dirty testing and trying out all the steps and processes, does the work of technical writing start to become engaging.

+## Accounting for the necessary time

+Note well that it takes time to try out the instructions yourself and with users.
+It probably doubles or triples the documentation time.
+You don't always have this time before release.

+One way to shorten the testing period is by leveraging the test scripts used by your QA team.
+These test cases often give you a clear picture about the functionality provided by the system, along with sample calls to see if each piece works.
+QA scripts are usually much more thorough than you need, but they're helpful in pointing you in the right direction.